 Author(s).
-(Year, month).
+(Year, month, days).
 Title of presentation.
-Paper presented at the Title of conference, location.
+[Type of session].
+Title of conference, location.
+URL if available

 Here is an example:

-Maruyama, M., Douglas, S., & Robertson, S. (2013, January).
+Maruyama, M., Douglas, S., & Robertson, S. (2013, January 7-10).
 Design teams as change agents: Diplomatic design in the open data movement.
-Paper presented at the 46th annual Hawaii International Conference on Systems Science, Wailea, HI.
+[Conference session].
+Hawaii International Conference on Systems Science, Wailea, HI, United States.

 Note: Not all conference proceeding reference citations will follow this format exactly.
-If you have questions about citing a conference proceeding using APA 6th style, please contact the Writing Center.
+Some conference proceedings may be collected and published in a journal or book format; in this case the citation would then use a journal or book citation format.
+If you have questions about citing a conference proceeding using APA style, please contact the Writing Center.

 Here is an example of what the first page of a conference proceeding may look like: